Peer Effects in Random Consideration Sets: Extensions of the Model

 In this expression, $\mathrm{U}_{a}^{1}$ and $\mathrm{U}_{a}^{2}$ are the mean expected utilities that Person $a$ gets from alternatives 1 and 2, respectively. { }$\blacksquare $

-Under this variant of the initial model, the identification of $\operatorname{P}$ follows from the same arguments.
+Under this variant of the initial model, the identification of $\operatorname{P}$ follows directly from Propositions~\ref{ID2} and~\ref{ID3}.
 We will thereby focus on recovering the set of connections, the choice rule, and the attention mechanism from $\operatorname{P}$.
 The main result is as follows.

 \begin{proposition} Suppose Assumptions A1-A3 are satisfied.
 Then, the set of connections $\Gamma$ and the attention mechanism $\operatorname{Q}$ are point identified from $\operatorname{P}$.
 For each $a\in \mathcal{A}$, the random preferences $\operatorname{R}_{a}$ are also point identified if, and only if, in addition, we have that $\left\vert \mathcal{N}_{a}\right\vert\geq Y-1$. \end{proposition}